Aregund

-She is the earliest known queen of Francia.

 Marriage

-Aregund was the sister of Ingund, one of Clotaire's other wives.
-Ingund and Aregund were the daughters of Baderic, King of Thuringia.

-Clothar and Aregund are believed to have been married no later than 536 CE.
+Aregund and Clotaire are believed to have been married no later than 536 CE.

-Gregory of Tours claimed that Chlothar married both Aregund and her sister Ingund.
+Gregory of Tours claimed that Clotaire married both Aregund and her sister Ingund.
 It is said that Ingund was quite alarmed at her sister staying single and asked her husband Clotaire to find Aregund a husband.
 After meeting his sister-in-law, Clotaire is rumored to have announced to his wife that he had found her a suitable husband: himself.
-While Ingund bore 5 sons and one daughter, Aregund bore one son.

-The study of a skeleton long identified as Aregund, suggests she had a child when she was aged about 18.
+While Ingund bore 5 sons and one daughter, Aregund bore one son.The study of a skeleton identified as Aregund suggests she had a child when she was aged about 18.
 In Frankish society at the time, girls often married around the age of 15.
 The same person (whose identification has been disputed) likely had a limp as osteoarchaeology has shown that she suffered from poliomyelitis at a young age.
 If one accepts the original identification, Clotaire may have married his sister-in-law out of pity, as she was not deemed marriageable due to her lameness.
 Alternatively, as the death rate from childbirth was high, Aregund may have succeeded her sister to foster her orphaned nephews and nieces.

 Ingund died between 538 and 546 AD.
+After this time Aregund fell out of favor with Clotaire.

-In 538, Clotaire married Radegund of Thuringia, who was a 1st cousin of Aregund and Ingund.
+In 538, Clotaire married Radegund of Thuringia, who was a first cousin of Aregund and Ingund.

 Widowhood

 Aregund and Radegund both survived their husband Clotaire.
-Aregund was the great-grandmother of the last of the Merovingian kings to wield power, Dagobert I.